 4 in 10 of the 1000 car owners polled about their garage revealed that their garages were so full of ‘stuff’ that they could no longer fit their car in.

-It seems that half of Britain’s motorists have taken to storing clutter, sports equipment and gardening tools in their garages, as our ever-expanding households overflow.
+It seems that half of Britain’s motorists have taken to storing clutter, sports equipment and gardening tools in their garages, like our ever-expanding households overflow.

 The RAC report said: ‘The death of the garage as a place to keep the car is now confirmed.